 The best way to make relationship repair part of your daily life is to commit to practicing it as best you can.
 This means always being vulnerable about how you’re feeling, what is challenging about you in the relationship, and treating your partner the way you want to be treated.

 Looking for more support in your relationship challenges?
 Check out this directory of Somatica-trained relationship coaches.
-Alternatively, consider diving deeper into how to repair a relationship and other transformative tools by taking the Somatica training for personal growth.
 Get started today!